-6. OFF-BALANCE SHEET ARRANGEMENTS
+7. OFF-BALANCE SHEET ARRANGEMENTS

 The Company does not have off-balance sheet arrangements.
-Earn-in arrangements are not viewed as off-balance sheet arrangements, and there are no other commitments held by the Company at the balance sheet date other than as disclosed in Note 5 to the financial statements in respect of future lease payments on the UMS Canada shared office.
+Earn-in arrangements are not viewed as off-balance sheet arrangements, and there are no other commitments held by the Company at the balance sheet date other than as disclosed in Note 6 to the financial statements in respect of future lease payments on the UMS Canada shared office.

-7. RELATED PARTY TRANSACTIONS
+8. RELATED PARTY TRANSACTIONS

 Related party transactions, as defined by IFRS, are those with entities over which the Company has control or significant influence and with key management personnel, being persons having the authority and responsibility for planning, directing, and controlling the Company.
-Due to the Company having an ownership interest in both UMS Canada and UMS Peru they are classified as related parties.
+Due to the Company having a 25% and 50% ownership interest in UMS Canada and UMS Peru, respectively, they are classified as related parties.
 For avoidance of doubt the following are not "related party transactions" as defined by the Canadian Securities laws in relation to protection of minority shareholders (Multi-lateral Instrument 61-101).